Mayuri14-ctrl/Complete-Guide-to-Statistics/Statistic Interview questions and answers.md

 p value

-Q8 what are Probability distributions
-Q9 What is Bernolli distribution
-Q10 What is Binomial distribution
+Q8 what are Probability distributions: it is the all probability of all possible outcomes of a variable Q9 What is Bernolli distribution: There are only two possible outcome: A Fair coin Q10 What is Binomial distribution: When a experimented is repeated over number of times and all are independent, A coin is tossed 10 times
+Q11 What is Poisson's distribution: Probabiliy of number of event over a fixed period of time.
+No of customers call per minute
+Continuous Distribution
-Q11 What is Poisson's distribution
+Q12 What is Normal Distribution
+Q13 what is exponential distribution: model the time between two events.
+If a store receives customers at a rate of 10 per hour , the probability that the next customer arrives after 10 minutes is:
-Q12 What is A/B testing
+A14 What is uniform distribution: All values in a given range are equally likely Q12 What is A/B testing
 A/B testing is an experiment where two versions (A & B) of a webpage, feature, or product are compared to determine which performs better based on statistical evidence.